 Needing auto repair can be frustrating.
 It usually means time off work, inconvenience, and expense.
 But, whether something on your car has broken down, worn out over time, or you've been involved in an accident, you want to correct the issue quickly.

-But what if the auto repair shop doesn't handle the job well?
-If you're overcharged, the work isn't done right, there are excessive delays, or you're mistreated somehow, you may want to file a complaint.
+If you're overcharged, the work isn't done right, there are excessive delays, or you're mistreated, you may want to file a complaint.
 Here's how to do that.

 Work With the Shop Directly First